monikaj98/Portfolio/README.md

 * index.html - main html file to be run.
 * style - folder that consists of a css file that provides the styling to the webpage.
+* Download the images as those are used in the website.

 ## How to Run Project